MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

   ![Dashboard settings](../Images/WpA/Tutorials/bcd-settings.png)

-After changing one or more of the settings in **Settings**, confirm the number of measured employees is what you want to analyze.
+After confirming the settings, check the number of measured employees to confirm this the population you want to analyze.

 > [!Important]
-> As additional data is processed on a weekly basis, select **Refresh** in the Power BI Home ribbon to view the most recent data.
+> As new data is processed on a weekly basis, select **Refresh** in the Power BI Home ribbon to view the most recent data.

 ## About the dashboard reports